nodetec/relayrunner/docs/relays/strfry29/configuration.md

 # Configuration

 We're now going to discuss the strfry config file that we'll be using with strfry29.
-We'll go over how to set some of the settings as well as how to move the file to a config directory owned by the `nostr` user we previously created.
+We'll go over how to set some of the settings as well as how to copy the file to a config directory owned by the `nostr` user we previously created.
 We're also going to discuss how to create the data directory which will be owned by the `nostr` user.

 Along with the strfry config file, we also have a `strfry29.json` file.
 This file contains settings specific to strfry29.
-We'll go over how to set the settings as well as how to move the file to the `/usr/local/bin` directory which is where the strfry29 binary is located.
+We'll go over how to set the settings as well as how to copy the file to the `/usr/local/bin` directory which is where the strfry29 binary is located.
 Currently, the strfry29 binary expects the `strfry29.json` file to be located in the same directory which is why we're moving it to the `/usr/local/bin` directory.

 ## Config File